digital-work-lab/handbook/_courses/2025-SoSe-IDW.md

 - [ ] Professor: Cases of cheating (Unterschleif): immediately enter it into FlexNow and send the exam to the examination office (do not grade it)
 - [ ] Professor: Cases of missed exams (Versäumnisklausuren): immediately enter it into FlexNow, archive the exams for 1 year.
 - [ ] Professor: Send the exam sheets, protocols (Anwesenheitslisten), and two empty exams to the examination office immediately after the exams are completed.
-- [ ] Secretary: Empty exams (Versäumnis-Klausur): archive for one semester.
+- [ ] Team Assistant: Empty exams (Versäumnis-Klausur): archive for one semester.

 Grading